KarmaEssence/University-Pushdown-automaton/README.md

             ./main -eval--phase-<1 or 3> <file> <word>

    - printing of automaton :

             ./main -print--phase-<1 or 3> <file>

+   - printing the format of automaton file:

+            ./main -format--phase-<1 or 3>

 3) If you change code in a file, you need to do: